ChicoBitcoinJoe/community/README.md

 Notes
 =====
 - Post: Has a title and at least a comment or link
-- Comment: Must have at least one parent and at least a comment or link
+- Comment: Must have at least one parent and at least a comment
+- Xpost: shard name of broadcast contract and post.postCommunity do not match